 Alice witnessed the immediate aftermath of a fatal road accident involving a cyclist and it shocked her to the core; "I was so shocked.
 The scene was chaotic, there were paramedics there that had cut all his clothes to get to his vitals and they were strewn everywhere.
 The paramedics were basically just calling it.
 I'll never know if he was pronounced dead at the scene or later."

 Alice remembers the accident happening just around the corner from The Hackney Peddler, it's truly a harrowing thought to imagine a customer or staff member being involved in such an incident.
 But they are all too frequent on our roads.

 "It just made me think so much about risk.
 About the gambles I see people taking on the road everyday.
 In a way, just getting on your bike is a risk, but it is a risk worth taking."
 Alice alludes to the many benefits cycling has over other local forms of transport, especially during a pandemic.
 The event had inspired Alice to knit her first Thinking Cap; "I know a Thinking Cap isn't going to do anything.
 But I knitted it because I realised that some things are just more important.
 I was running late for work and I had a thought, is it really worth it?"
-Certainly, your life would be a heavy price to pay for taking mindless risks to get to work on time and staff safety is, of course, in the best interests of all employers.
+Certainly, your life would be a heavy price to pay for taking risks on the road to get to work on time.

 "I'm actually thinking of a new design for next year that would cover the neck as well, maybe in time for winter."